 10) Final walk and move: You confirm repairs, schedule utilities, and use secured movers and storage.
 You close both files with no dead days.

-In early 2026, San Diego’s countywide price levels are strong, and homes often receive multiple offers.
+In early 2026, San Diego’s countywide price levels are strong, and homes often receive multiple offers—making submarket knowledge essential for timing your sale and purchase correctly.
 Escondido’s median pricing typically runs below the county median, giving you more house for the money, especially for larger lots and multi-generational layouts.
 Poway commands premiums due to Poway Unified schools and faster market velocity, which can help your sale in Poway move quickly or make your Poway purchase more competitive.
 Mira Mesa balances price and access to major employment centers near Sorrento Mesa and UTC, often appealing to biotech and tech relocations.

 A best San Diego realtor helps you adjust strategy by submarket: